xinge008/Cylinder3D/README.md

 ```

 ## Training
 1. modify the config/semantickitti.yaml with your custom settings.
-We provide a sample yaml for SemanticKITTI
+We provide a sample yaml for SemanticKITTI.
-2. train the network by running "sh train.sh"
+2. train the network by running "sh train.sh".

 ### Pretrained Models